Byttie/CSE470_TodayToDoList/README.md

 Features:

-Authentication
+1. Authentication
-Dash Board for Management
+2. Dash Board for Management
-Listing Tasks
+3. Listing Tasks
-Deleting Tasks
+4. Deleting Tasks
-Timer (24 Hour Real Time Clock)
+5. Timer (24 Hour Real Time Clock)
-Ranking System (Completing Tasks Gives Rweard Points and Ranks) Reward System (Reward Points can be redeemed.
+6. Ranking System (Completing Tasks Gives Reward.
+Points and Ranks)
+7. Reward System (Reward Points can be redeemed.
 Reward are like Watching a movie Play some games etc but it'll have a timer as well based on the reward point spent)
-Buying Rewards For Task Completion Using Points Sharing Progress with Others and Creating Posts Comment on Other Peoples Progress and Posts
+8. Buying Rewards For Task Completion Using Points
+9. Sharing Progress with Others and Creating Posts
+10. Comment on Other Peoples Progress and Posts
-Rate Their Progress
+11. Rate Their Progress

-Direcotry Structure
+Instructions

+1. Install nodejs
+2. Install npm
+3. Install POSTGRE SQL